garrettj403/SciencePlots/README.md

 1. Errors related to Latex:

-   - If you get an error saying ``RuntimeError: Failed to process string with tex because latex could not be found``, this means that you do not have Latex installed on your computer (or at least that Python/Matplotlib can't find it).
-You have two options: (1) install Latex, or (2) disable Latex using the ``no-latex`` option:
+   - If you get an error saying ``RuntimeError: Failed to process string with tex because latex could not be found``, this means that you do not have Latex installed on your computer (or at least Python can't find it).
+You have three options: (1) install Latex, (2) fix the path to Latex, or (3) disable Latex using the ``no-latex`` option:

       ```python
       plt.style.use(['science','no-latex'])
       ```

-   - For Windows users, you may need to manually add Latex to your environment path ([see issue](https://github.com/garrettj403/SciencePlots/issues/9)).
+   - See [Latex](#Installing-Latex) for more information.

 2. Manual installation: